xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

-simplest from an implementation point  of view, but it results in some funnies that I never liked very much, such as the fact that, in the expression `IF (c >= 'A') and (c <= 'Z') then ...`, the  parens  above  are REQUIRED.
+simplest from an implementation point  of view, but it results in some funnies that I never liked very much, such as the fact that, in the expression `IF (c >= 'A') and (c <= 'Z') then ...`, the  parens  above  are _required_.
 I never understood why before, and  neither my compiler nor any human  ever  explained  it  very well, either.
 But now, we  can  all see that the `and` operator, having the precedence of a multiply, has a higher  one  than  the